JuliaDataScience/JuliaDataScience/contents/dataframes_select.md

 ```

 This isn't right, because an infant is younger than adults and adolescents.
-The solution for this categorical data problem is to use `CategoricalArrays.jl`:
+The solution for this issue and any sort of categorical data is to use `CategoricalArrays.jl`:

 ```
 using CategoricalArrays
 ```

-with the `CategoricalArrays.jl` package, we can add levels to our data:
+with the `CategoricalArrays.jl` package, we can add levels that represents the ordering of our categorical variable to our data:

 ```jl
 @sco process=string post=output_block fix_age_column(wrong_types())
 ```

+> **_NOTE:_**
+> Also note that we are passing the argument `ordered=true` which tells `CategoricalArrays.jl`'s `categorical` function that our categorical data is "ordered".
+> Without this any type of sorting or bigger/smaller comparissons would not be possible.

 Now, we can sort the data correctly on the age column: